Valis II: Release

 A compilation titled Valis Visual Collection was released in 1993 by Telenet for the PC Engine CD-ROM², featuring the visual scenes from Valis II.
 The original PC Engine version, as well as the home computer versions, were re-released in digital form for Microsoft Windows through D4 Enterprise's Project EGG service.
 The game was included as part of the Valis: The Fantasm Soldier Complete compilation for Windows, published by Sunsoft in 2004 under a limited run of 2000 copies, which came bundled with a bonus CD and a figure.
 In 2011, D4 Enterprise re-released the compilation with SD Valis and an additional title as Valis: The Fantasm Soldier Complete Plus, which came bundled with a CD soundtrack instead.
 The PC Engine version was also made available by Sunsoft as part of the "PC Engine Archives" line on the PlayStation Network in 2011.

 In 2021, the media company Edia announced a reprint of the PC Engine version to commemorate the series' 35th anniversary.
 The PC Engine version was re-released physically and digitally as part of Valis: The Fantasm Soldier Collection for the Nintendo Switch in Japan by Edia on December 9, 2021.
 The physical edition of the collection is also planned for an English localization by Limited Run Games.
 This version was later re-released separately through the Nintendo eShop by Edia first in Japan on February 10, 2022, and later in Europe and North America in March 2022.
-The Genesis remake is currently planned to be included as part of Valis: The Fantasm Soldier Collection II for Switch.
+The Genesis remake was included as part of Valis: The Fantasm Soldier Collection II for Switch.
+In 2023, the MSX2 version was included as part of Valis: The Fantasm Soldier Collection III for Switch.